 From 1922–1928, poet William Butler Yeats served in the senate of the newly formed Irish Free State.
 In "Among School Children," the poet creates a speaker who dramatizes an event from the poet/senator’s official duties—visiting a classroom of children at an Irish school.

 Holy Sonnet XVIII speculates about the church of Christ: how it continues, if it will continue with grace, how it may remain comprehensible to Christ's followers.
 The teachings of Christ, His church, and body of His followers form a unity represented in this sonnet as the "spouse" of Christ.

 “Jim Brown” has decided that all of humanity can be divided into two groups, and he identifies those groups by what they are “for.”
 “Adam Weirauch” reports on his life’s failures.
 Masters has often successfully engaged this strategy for creating his characters.

 The speaker in Holy Sonnet XVII begins his drama by examining his love for his late wife as the motivation for seeking the will of the Heavenly Father.

 The speaker employs a legal metaphor to pray that his legacy will ultimately be sufficient to cleanse his soul to allow it eternal rest in the arms of the Divine.

-The speaker seeks assurance that he understands his own faith.
+In John Donne's classic work, The Holy Sonnets, the speaker is seeking assurance that he understands his own faith.
 This blessed understanding strengthens the speaker's remembrance of his own creation and helps him to realize that his earlier sins can be forgiven.

 The speaker is becoming increasingly more intense as he continues to explore the plight which has sent him on his journey from sensuality to spirituality.
 He implores his Heavenly Father to remake him and thus utterly destroy his old attitude that led him astray.